-Niel Harper is the Founder & Managing Director of Octave Consulting Group, a management consulting firm that assists organizations in combating online threats and safeguarding digital assets.
+Niel Harper is the Managing Director at Octave Consulting Group, a management consulting firm that assists organizations in combating online threats and safeguarding digital assets.
 The organization works with business leaders to not only prevent and respond to cyber attacks, but to effectively manage the full spectrum of cyber risks in a manner that adds business value and creates market opportunities.
 The portfolio of services delivered by Octave Consulting includes CIO, CISO and board advisory; cyber strategy; IT auditing; IT service management; business continuity management; and cyber law (data protection, privacy and consumer protection).
 Throughout his career, he has had management responsibility, consulting engagements, and short-term assignments in over 20 countries.
 Niel has held leadership or consulting roles with organizations such as AT&T Wireless, Bemol, Bermuda Commercial Bank, CIBC, European Union, First Global Bank, Internet Society, Lex Caribbean Attorneys-At-Law, and the Sint Maarten Telephone Company, among others.

 Additionally, he works with the Internet Society where he is programme lead for their global education and leadership development programme that focuses on preparing the next generation of Internet leaders to address the complex issues at the intersection of technology, policy, and business.
 The programme includes various elements such as fellowships, leadership (un)conferences, online learning, and face-to-face training covering multidisciplinary areas such as access, critical infrastructure, public policy, regulatory frameworks, cybersecurity, and ICTs for development (ICT4D).